-Peter Reid took Sunderland from the bottom of Division One to seventh in the Premier League – and getting £500 from the chairman for a night out was the key to it all.
+Peter Reid took Sunderland from the bottom of Division One to seventh in the Premier League – and receiving £500 from the chairman for a night out was the key to it all.

 Sunderland’s most successful manager since Bob Stokoe in the seventies, Reid twice led Sunderland to the First Division title during his seven and a half years in charge, and only just failed to lead them into Europe, too.